 How Long Is A Car Insurance Grace Period?

-The specific length of a grace period and steps that must be taken before your insurance lapses come down to your location and your plan.
+The specific length of a grace period and steps that must be taken before a lapse in coverage come down to your location and your plan.
 If possible, get this information in writing from your company before you face late payments or create a gap in your coverage.

 Can You Use The Grace Period Every Month?